-If you’re managing broadcast rights deals for a sports league, sports event, or national association, you’ve got your hands full trying to attract and entertain a new generation of digital-first Gen-Z fans.
-You may not realize that you’ve also got a gold mine of digital media rights to help you do just that.
-And at the same time, you can drive more value for broadcasters and increase revenue opportunities with your digital rights holding partners.
+If you’re managing broadcast rights deals for a sports league, sports competition, or a national association, you’ve got your hands full trying to attract and entertain a new generation of digital-first Gen-Z fans.
+You may not realize that you also have a gold mine of digital media rights to help you do just that.
+And at the same time, can drive more value for broadcasters and increase revenue opportunities with your digital rights-holding partners.

-Between social streaming services, OTT broadcasts and many more digital platform choices, commercial directors and creative directors have a lot to navigate in 2021.
-It’s harder than ever to optimize deals and help your rights-holding broadcasters drive tune-in.
+Between social streaming services, OTT broadcasts and many more digital platform choices, commercial directors and creative directors have a lot to navigate this year.
+It’s harder than ever to optimize long-term deals as TV audiences become more fragmented and younger viewers engage more on mobile devices.
+However, it’s a great opportunity for sports properties to help their rights-holding broadcasters drive tune-in by giving them (or upselling) digital media rights packages in addition to linear broadcast rights.

 Over the past few years, younger sports consumers have continued their march toward total digital consumption.
 74% of Millennials and 71% of Gen Z sports fans now say they stream sporting events online.
 Many broadcast rights deals have started to shrink — and more multi-platform streaming deals have expanded.
 The traditional means of linear TV broadcast, viewing and measurement just aren’t built for today’s digital-first consumers.